 Asian American Mental Health and the ‘Model Minority’ Myth

 Not only is May observed as Mental Health Awareness Month, but it’s also designated as Asian/Pacific Islander Heritage Month.

 Based on data from www.MHAScreening.org, we know that Asian Americans are least likely to have a history of diagnosis even though 57% of those who completed a mental health screen scored moderately to severely depressed.
 Asian Americans are also three times less likely to seek mental health services.

-Growing up as the child of a refugee who fled the Khmer Rouge in Cambodia, I often felt like I had no right as a first-generation American to talk about my mental health problems.
+Growing up as the child of a refugee who fled the Khmer Rouge in Cambodia, I felt like I had no right as a first-generation American to talk about my mental health problems.

-I often hear this from Asian-American friends as well.
-When presenting a problem or struggle to our family members or friends, we are often told that we do not understand what struggling is, or that our problems are invalid.
+I hear this from Asian-American friends as well.
+When presenting a problem or struggle to our family members or friends, we are told that we do not understand what struggling is, or that our problems are invalid.

 Compounded with the expectations set forth by friends, teachers, and community members to excel as part of the “Model Minority” myth, I’ve watched breakdown after breakdown of bright individuals who could no longer withstand the pressure of looking perfect, acting perfect, and being perfect.

 The "Model Minority" myth is a constant stressor.
 When your community embraces the idea that you are destined to succeed due to your racial background, failure comes as a devastating hit to your mental health.

 There are over 2.2 million people who identify as Asian American or Pacific Islander who had a diagnosable mental illness in the past year.
 The overall suicide rate for Asian Americans is half that of the non-Hispanic White population, but Asian American students are more likely to attempt suicide than non-Hispanic white students.

 But what can we do to shed light on mental illness in our community?